Artistic Intent

 My paintings are combinations of layered colors, movements and various textures on traditional watercolor papers and on surfaces such as Yupo and Terra-Skin.
 I use a variety of materials to create texture: plastic wrap, waxed paper, masking fluid, salt, and spray bottles with water or alcohol.
 I move the pigment with various tools including brushes, combs, squeegees, and palette knives.
 Finally, I add lines and marks with ink or graphite.

-The artwork is the result of my interpretation of the communication that happens during the process of painting.
-For me, there is a story that is woven into the creation of my painting.
+When I create lines on my work, I engage in a deliberate process of emphasizing the topography of the painting while using inks or graphite.
+In my work I have always been conscious of creating a dichotomy: soft edge/hard edge; straight mark/curved mark; warm tones/cool tones while using color and line.
+These paintings are a synopsis of my experimentation and exploration of pigment, texture and lines.
+There is a story that is woven into the creation of my work.
 In the end these patterns, symbols and maps will be discovered by the viewer.
-My intent is for viewers to create an association, or an interpretation of the painting that triggers a narrative all their own.
+My intent is for viewer to create an association, or an interpretation of the painting that triggers a narrative all their own.

 My paintings are combinations of layered colors, movements and various textures on traditional watercolor papers and on surfaces such as Yupo and Terra-Skin.
 I use a variety of materials to create texture: plastic wrap, waxed paper, masking fluid, salt, and spray bottles with water or alcohol.
 I move the pigment with various tools including brushes, combs, squeegees, and palette knives.
 Finally, I add lines and marks with ink or graphite.

-The artwork is the result of my interpretation of the communication that happens during the process of painting.
-For me, there is a story that is woven into the creation of my painting.
+When I create lines on my work, I engage in a deliberate process of emphasizing the topography of the painting while using inks or graphite.
+In my work I have always been conscious of creating a dichotomy: soft edge/hard edge; straight mark/curved mark; warm tones/cool tones while using color and line.
+These paintings are a synopsis of my experimentation and exploration of pigment, texture and lines.
+There is a story that is woven into the creation of my work.
 In the end these patterns, symbols and maps will be discovered by the viewer.
-My intent is for viewers to create an association, or an interpretation of the painting that triggers a narrative all their own.
+My intent is for viewer to create an association, or an interpretation of the painting that triggers a narrative all their own.